Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 # Bugs

+* At the end of the game in one scenario the player dies at the outside railings.
+Once the player chooses not to play again the game over credit runs but does not exit correctly.
+This is not present anywhere else in the game.

 * There was a bug present in the code, when a player decided to not play again there was a function running to put the player back to the middle of the game.
 This was fixed by placing the function call to the correct indentation.

 # Errors

-* There are a total of 76 problems highlighted in the terminal.
+* There are a total of 30 problems highlighted in the terminal.
 * All the problems being highlighted are concerned with that ASCII and the placement of back and forward slash's.

 #### [Back to content](#table-of-contents)